Movable Alphabets

 - Eco-printed in the USA

 We recommend offering the traditional Movable Alphabet alongside the Phonogram Alphabet.
 This gives children all of the key sounds of English.
-They are then able to phonetically create every sound in our language, and any word they are inspired to write.
-Use the red and black alphabets for phonogram and word study.
-The child's ability to spell will refine naturally as reading experience grows.
+They are then able to phonetically create any word they are inspired to write.

 For more information, download our Movable Alphabet Lesson Plans: